stepanzak/tmux-statusline-gruvbox/README.md

-# tmux-statusline-themes
+# Tmux statusline themes

-## Description

-This repository contains themes for `tmux` status line.
+This repository contains themes for `tmux` statusline.
 These themes are based on popular terminal color themes:

 -   A tmux solarized theme using Ethan Schoonover’s [Solarized color